haskell/text-icu/README.markdown

 library](http://www.icu-project.org/) (which is not bundled, and must be installed separately).

-For Ubuntu `apt-get install libicu-dev` should suffice.
+For Debian/Ubuntu `apt-get install libicu-dev` should suffice.

+For macOS homebrew-installed `icu4c` you might need:

+    export PKG_CONFIG_PATH="/usr/local/opt/icu4c/lib/pkgconfig"

 # Compatibility

 Upstream ICU occasionally introduces backwards-incompatible API breaks.
-This package tries to stay up to date with upstream, and is currently more or less in sync with ICU 69.
+This package tries to stay up to date with upstream, and is currently more or less in sync with ICU 70.

+Minimum required version is ICU 62.

 # Get involved!